StrangeJay/DevOps_Project6/README.md

 `sudo mount /dev/webdata-vg/logs-lv /var/log`

-- Restore log files back into **/var/log** directory `sudo rsync -av /home/recovery/logs/. /var/log`
+- Restore log files into **/var/log** directory
+`sudo rsync -av /home/recovery/logs/. /var/log`

-- Update `/etc/fstab` file so that the mount configuration will persist after restart of the server.
+- Update `/etc/fstab` file so that the mount configuration will persist after restarting  the server.

 ## UPDATE THE `/ETC/FSTAB` FILE
 The UUID of the device will be used to update the /etc/fstab file;